pfheatwole/thesis/source/foil_geometry.rst

   Conceptually the abstracted section indices should enable a relatively simple mapping between inflated and deflated sections, but I never developed a suitable transformation to the section profiles.

-* My choice of section index assumes a symmetric foil.